hackclub/hackclub/workshops/backjack/README.md

 </details>

-That a long way we have come; Now lets write code for the function ` player_loose ` when the player lose:
+That a long way we have come; Now let us write code for the function ` player_loose ` when the player loses:
   + First we will display the player card with total player card and the dealer card with total dealer card
-  + The write out that the player has lose the game while the winner wins the game
+  + The write out that the player has lost the game while the winner wins the game
   + then ask the player if the would like to restart or quit the game; remember to store the answer inside the ` answ ` variable
-  + Lastly call out ` Continue_playing ` function to check if the player would like to restart or quit the game.
+  + Lastly, call out the` Continue_playing ` function to check if the player would like to restart or quit the game.
  THen your code should look similar to this :

  ```C++